Create a subscription

 Great work!
 With just a few API calls, we were able to quickly create a

-plan and establish connectivity for our user!
+subscription for an eSIM plan and establish connectivity for our user!

 If you want to see how users can port-in their existing numbers into their new subscription, check out our porting guide.